-Alongside heat, light, air and water, plants also need nutrients in order to grow.
+Alongside warmth, light, air and water, plants also need nutrients in order to grow.
 They are often available to the plant in the soil in an unusable form or in small amounts.
 The use of fertiliser makes it possible to supply the plant with additional nutrients.
-In doing so, the amount should be adapted to the soil and the plants requirements.
+In doing so, the amount should be adapted to the soil and the plants’ requirements.

 Do It Yourself: Leitfaden Hochbeetaufbau

 iDiv-exhibition „Garten findet Stadt“ in the botanical garden of the university of Leipzig.
 Photo: Tilo Arnhold, iDiv